PlatformStories/chip-from-vrt/README.md

 ### About

 A GBDX task for generating AOI chips from imagery on S3.
-Imagery can be either a FLAME mosaic or a list of image strips on S3.
+Imagery can be either a FLAME mosaic or a group of individual image strips on S3.
 AOIs are provided in a geojson file.
 Chips are saved to a user-defined S3 location along with a reference geojson 'ref.geojson', which contains all features that were chipped out.

- If there is spatial overlapping between input images, content will be fetched from the files listed at the end on the imagery_location input.
+If there is spatial overlap between input images, content will be fetched from the files listed at the end on the imagery_location input.

-### Executing the Task
+### Executing the task

-Here we run through a sample execution.
-In the first example we chip AOIs from a flame mosaic, followed by an example of chipping from multiple image strips.

-#### Chip From Strips
+#### Chip from strips

 <img src='images/chip-s3-strips.png' width=500>